pahlevikun/pahlevikun/README.md

 At GoTo HoldCo (Gojek), our team is dedicated to developing and enhancing the merchant experience across all accounts.
 My responsibilities include managing user accounts, implementing multiple authentication mechanisms, and much more.
 My passion for innovation drives me to continuously learn and implement new technologies.
 I strive to maximize development efficiency and create user-friendly applications that make a positive social impact.
 With a strong background in both frontend and backend development, I excel in designing and building high-performance, scalable, and fault-tolerant applications across various industries.
 I thrive in remote, on-site, and hybrid work environments that able to adjust myself collaborating worldwide.
 This global perspective allows me to broaden my horizon to tackle complex problems that demand creative thinking.

-For more information about me please visit my [LinkedIn](https://www.linkedin.com/in/pahlevikun/) profile or my [personal site](http://www.pahlevikun.id/).
-Don't hesitate to talk with me, if you would like to discuss further, have any inquiries or even need my personal number to talk more, please feel free to reach out to me via LinkedIn or [email](mailto:farhan.y.pahlevi@gmail.com).
-I am always open to connecting and discussing exciting opportunities in Software Engineering, look forward to connecting with you!

 ![Pahlevikun's github stats](https://github-readme-stats.vercel.app/api?username=pahlevikun&show_icons=true&line_height=21&show_icons=g&theme=nord&rank_icon=github&include_all_commits=true&hide=contribs,issues)
 <span style="display:inline-block; width: 10px;"></span>
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=pahlevikun&show_icons=true&layout=compact&theme=nord&count_private=truecount_private=true)